Learn something new every day

 Consumers who use phones on CDMA networks do not need to use a subscriber identity module (SIM) card.
 SIM cards, which can be easily interchanged amongst phones and computers if a consumer is interested in using another device, are instead mandatory in other types of network devices.
 On a Global System for Mobile Communications (GSM) network, which relates to second generation (2G) models, SIM cards are necessary.

 3G CDMA networks allow users to access a wide variety of content via their cellular devices.
 Live streaming TV, social networks and media download can all be done over the cellular network at high speeds.
-3G CDMA networks have seen global growth because of the various capabilities.
+These networks have seen global growth because of the various capabilities.

 @ Chicada- When it comes to the decision between 3G CDMA and GSM devices, I too choose GSM.
 Many CDMA phones have SIM card slots to overcome some of the downfalls you wrote about, but you can only import service into the phone, you cannot export your Verizon or Sprint service into other devices.